 BVQ Entry Level Programs

 The Bow Valley Quikies (BVQ) offers a ski development program for young children aged 5 and older.
 The Club focuses on skill acquisition and igniting the spirit of the sport through friendly competition.
-This framework is established by Alpine Canada Alpin’s AIM 2 WIN document; which identifies key phases for long term skier development.
+This framework is established by Alpine Canada Alpin’s Long Term Athlete Development; which identifies key phases for long term skier development.

-Children are assigned to a coaching group for the season; utilizing skill level and age and working within a maximum 7:1 athlete to coach ratio.
-The Club offers a number of choices ranging from 1-2 days per week pending on each family’s goals and commitment level.
+Children are assigned to a coaching group for the season; utilizing skill level and age and working within a maximum 6:1 athlete to coach ratio.
+The Club offers a number of choices ranging from 1-2 days per week depending on each family’s goals and commitment level.

 Q16 – Intro to Quikies (16 days on snow) – Identifies a series of skiing skills linked to the motor skill development of children five years of age.
 The environment fosters a love for the sport through miles of snow play, friends and the enjoyment of friendly competition.
 Details

 Q18 (18 days on snow) – Introduce athletes to the Snow Stars program; a seven-step program that guides children and coaches through a progression of skills.
 The goal for this program is for children to learn the basics of the sport through miles of skiing, friendly competition and to promote a life-long interest in the sport.
 Details

 Q22 (22 days on snow) – Program designed to transition athletes from 1-2 day skiing.
 Athletes will add more gate training and race environments.